+Nursing Homes

-Nursing Homes- Worship services are offered at Deerview Retirement Residence and Idlewyld Manor (nursing home) twice per month.
-They are currently led by our Associate Priest and a team of lay volunteers.
+Prior to COVID shut downs, worship services were offered at Deerview Retirement Residence and Idlewyld Manor (nursing home) twice per month.
+They were led by our Associate Priest and a team of lay volunteers.

+Taize

-Taize- on the second Sunday of the month at 7pm, Taize worship is offered in the church chancel.
+on the second Sunday of the month at 7pm, Taize worship was offered in the church chancel.
 Candlelight, chants, readings, a reflection, prayers, and the laying on of hands with healing prayers all accompany this beautiful service from the Taize Community ecumenical monastic order.
 16 people in attendance on average.
+Service has not been held since the onset of COVID in 2020.

-Jesus and Me (J.A.M.)- On the second Thursday of the month after school at 5:30pm, children and their families come gather for a pizza dinner, followed by a bible story, songs, crafts/activities, re-connecting with friends and taking home a message about Jesus.
+Jesus and Me (J.A.M.)

+On the second Thursday of the month after school at 5:30pm, children and their families would gather for a pizza dinner, followed by a bible story, songs, crafts/activities, re-connecting with friends and taking home a message about Jesus.
+This program has not been active since the onset of COVID,